priyawaghamode/priyawaghamode.github.io/about.markdown

 permalink: /about/
 ---

 I am Priya Abasaheb Waghamode.
-I have completed B.Tech from Rajarambapu Institute of Technology, Islampur.
+I have completed B.Tech in Computer Science and Engineering from Rajarambapu Institute of Technology, Islampur.

 Area of Interest :